kgh-code/dpiprobe-rest/README.md

-## Installation for Postman, Mongo, dpiprobe-rest
+## Installation for Postman, Mongo, dpiprobe-server

 A linux OS was used to install the application.
 I assume you have an IDE and a JDK installed.For Postman and Mongo, you can follow these steps.